-Big Druid Deck List Guide (The Boomsday Project October 2018)
+Big Druid Deck List Guide (Rastakhan's Rumble December 2018)

-This guide contains detailed Strategy, Mulligan, and deck-building information to help you play Big Druid in The Boomsday Project expansion.
+This guide contains detailed Strategy, Mulligan, and deck-building information to help you play Big Druid in The Rastakhan's Rumble expansion.

 Big Druid is an archetype that has been popular through multiple short stints throughout Hearthstone's lifetime.
 It uses Druid Ramp spells like Wild Growth and Nourish to bypass the need for any early game to quickly get into a position to begin playing a series of powerful Dragons to overwhelm opponents.

-Big Druid has fallen out of popularity in the Boomsday meta.
-The popularity of Giggling Inventor provides a large wall for the deck in addition to gaining very few new tools in the expansion.
+Big Druid has gained no new tools from the Rastakhan's Rumble expansion.
 However, it is still very capable of winning games at high ranks and will catch opponents off guard with so many other popular Druid decks available.

 1. Big Druid Card List

 This Big Druid deck costs 14,100 and it is made up of the following cards.

 Big Druid uses a big amount of Mana Acceleration in order to to reach the late game as soon as possible and your Mulligan should always reflect that.